ufosc/getting-started/README.md

 The officers are listed below
 - President: Keeps everything running, overseas projects and administrative tasks.
-	- Will Owens
+	- Hunter Jarrell
 - Vice President: Assists with president's responsibilities and in charge of tech talks.
-	- Alejandro Santacoloma
+	- Brandon Clark
 - Treasurer: Manages the budget, purchases resources, and procures funding.
-	- Paolo Garcia
+	- Logan Smith
 - Secretary: Records minutes, reviews and keeps documentation up-to-date, and assists other officers.
-	- Dylan Alverez
+	- Andrew Whigham
-- Social Chair: Schedules meetings, sends out announcements, and creates social media posts.
+- Social Chairs: Schedules meetings, sends out announcements, and creates social media posts.
+	- Ryan Aponte
+	- Santoshkrishna Tirumala
+- Server Administrator: Handles access and maintainence of the club server.
-	- Hunter Jarrell
+	- Jonathan Conlin
 - External Relations Chair: Works with other clubs to do joint events and keep members up-to-date on other organizations.
+	- Haozhe Zhang
+- USAB Representative: Works with the USAB to make sure our club is the best it can be.
-	- Jing Low
+	- Dakota Rennemann
 - Project Leads: Manages goals and tasks for projects, makes technical decisions, and serves as a resource for their project.
-	- Matthew Booe, Club Website, Back-End, and Admin Portal
+	- Brandon Clark, Club Website, Back-End, and Admin Portal
 	- Alejandro Santacoloma, Marston vs West Video Game
-	- Hunter Jarrell, GatorQuestions
+	- Hunter Jarrell, Ask-A-Gator, ALBot
 	- Will Owens, MuddySwamp

 ### Projects